stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

 contains all the words that begin with aa, and so on and so forth.

 However, digging around a bunch of text files is no fun, and so I decided to write a tool to help me out.

+By the way, the author of Letterpress does [know](https://twitter.com/lorenb/status/261617107656138752) about people cheating this way.
+I can also see why he made the choice to store the dictionary locally.
+Letterpress generated a crazy amount of traffic without all the extra requests from checking a server-side dictionary.
+And it is, after all, just a word game.

 ## Automating Letterpress cheating